 - This Club’s safety rules and guidelines

-MFNZ has approved this site for the flying of DS type model aircraft in terms of the above listed publications.
+MFNZ and NZJMA have approved this site for the flying of all types of model aircraft including jet turbine models in terms of the above listed publications.

 Hazards and Risks